Longtime US teammates win mixed snowboardcross at Olympics

 It’s a competition that features a male and female rider from the same country being paired up and placed into a multi-team bracket.
 When the male racer crosses the line, the time advantage he holds over the next competitor is applied to his female teammate.
 The female rider then begins the run and the top two teams advance round by round until the final.

 Baumgartner gave Jacobellis a slender lead after his run in the final.
-Jacobellis, of course, closed it out, holding off the Italian team of Omar Visintin and Michela Moioli by O.2 seconds.
-The Canadian duo of Eliot Grondin and Meryeta O’Dine finished third after O’Dine was able to scramble and edge another Italian team after an early-in-the-race wipeout.
+Jacobellis, of course, closed it out.
+They held off the Italian team of Omar Visintin and Michela Moioli by O.2 seconds.
+The Canadian duo of Eliot Grondin and Meryeta O’Dine finished third after O’Dine was able to scramble back up and get to the line first following an early-in the race wipeout with another Italian team.
+The bronze-medal winning team finished 23.20 seconds behind the time of Jacobellis and Baumgartner.

+“I didn’t know if she was OK, or anything,” said the 20-year-old Grondin, the silver medalist in the men’s event.
+“So I was just waiting and hoping she was fine and that she kept going.
+Then I saw her name on the split times and I said, ‘Come on.’

+“Then she jumped to the finish line and I was like, ‘Ahh, we did it.’
+It’s crazy.”

-The American tandem embraced after the finish, reveling in the moment.
-They grabbed gloved hands and stepped on the podium together when their names were called.
+Shortly after Jacobellis’ finish, Baumgartner went over for a gold-medal worthy embrace.
+Later, the American tandem grabbed hands and stepped on the podium when their names were announced.

 “I always tell people that I learned a lot about myself and about my riding, once I did a team event,” Baumgartner said.
 “Because the vibe up at the top … when it’s a team race, we’re all smiling and we’re having fun and we’re enjoying each other’s company.
 We’re feeding off of each other.
 It brings the level of riding to a different level.
 You saw that today.
 It’s because we’re just a little less stressed and we’re having fun.”

-Still, there is pressure.
+Still, there was pressure.
 After all, Jacobellis didn’t want to let her longtime teammate down.

 “We’ve definitely been through a lot and we’ve seen each other’s ups and downs and our struggles,” Jacobellis said.
 “So to be able to come together and work as a team, and learn from each other on how the courses were changing with speed, I thought we did great.”